Water and effluents / Emission /

 Initiatives for CO2 emission reduction

-To achieve “fiscal 2030 target” to reduce CO2 emissions by 38% by fiscal 2030 compared to the fiscal 2013 level (54,703t-CO2), we have switched to high-efficiency equipment including shifting to different fuels, upgrading to high-efficiency boilers, introducing LED lighting, and also actively introduced ESCO service and Joint Crediting Mechanism.
+To achieve “fiscal 2030 target” to reduce CO2 emissions by 38% by fiscal 2030 compared to the fiscal 2013 level (54,703t-CO2), we have switched to high-efficiency equipment including shifting to different fuels, upgrading to high-efficiency boilers, and introducing LED lighting, and also actively introduced ESCO service and Joint Crediting Mechanism.

 CO2 emissions (t)(Bando Chemical Industries) 1990 59,802 / 2017 48,784(27,730 21,054) / 2018 54,965(25,623 29,341) / 2019 50,523(25,671 24,852) / 2020 41,791(24,009 17,782)